Low-Carb Cheesecake with Cherry Topping (Video)

-Made with approved sweetener and using a low-carb pie filling or fresh berries as a topping, this should be okay for low-carb or low-glycemic eating plans.
-It could be suitable for Phase 2 or 3 of the South Beach Diet if you use low-fat cream cheese and sour cream.
+Made with approved sweetener and using a low-carb pie filling or fresh berries as a topping, this Low-Carb Cheesecake with Cherry Topping would be suitable for low-carb eating plans, but maybe not Keto.
+It could be suitable for Phase 2 or 3 of the original South Beach Diet if you use low-fat cream cheese and sour cream.

 Find More Recipes Like This One: